philmade/robai/readme.md

     summaries: List[str] = []
     current_chunk_index: int = 0
     total_chunks: int = 0
+    # This is actually inherited from BaseMemory, but seeing it here helps.
     instructions_for_ai: List[ChatMessage] = None

+# The robot itself
 class SummaryRobot(AIRobot):
     def __init__(self):
         super().__init__()
         self.ai_model: OpenAIChatCompletion = OpenAIChatCompletion()
         self.memory: SummaryRobotMemory = SummaryRobotMemory(
             purpose="""
-                    Please extract all key facts of this text into a format similar to shorthand but human readable.
+                    Please extract all key facts of the text you recieve from a user, and please put it into a format similar to shorthand but human readable.
                    """.strip(
                 "\n"
             ),
         )
+        # Now we add all the functions we need to pre-call
         self.pre_call_chain: List[Callable] = [
             self.split_text_into_chunks,
             self.provide_context_for_chunk,
         ]
+        # And add all the functions we need to post-cal
         self.post_call_chain: List[Callable] = [
             self.append_summary_and_check_complete,
         ]